theskepticgeek/theskepticgeek/README.md

 ###

 <p align="center">
-About Me  <br>🌱 Oscillating between deadlines and my will to live <br>🎯 2025 Goals: Have a cup of coffee..
+About Me  <br>Just a Niche Performative Guy Oscillating between deadlines and my will to live <br>2025 Goals: Have a cup of coffee..
 Till I can't.
+And maybe survive a zombie apocalypse?
 </p>

 ###